 If we need to apply a cast, our cast technician will apply it.
 When a splint or brace is needed, our registered nurse will apply it and also schedule a follow-up appointment to monitor the fracture as it heals.

-Medical City Children’s Orthopedic and Spine Specialists’ fracture clinic streamlines the broken bone evaluation and treatment process.
+Medical City Children’s Orthopedic and Spine Specialists with offices in Dallas, Arlington, Frisco, and McKinney, Texas maintain a fracture clinic that streamlines the broken bone evaluation and treatment process.
 We offer exceptional care under a single roof.
 Our pediatric orthopedic surgeons are dedicated to providing care in a comfortable and caring environment.

 Finally, to see one of our expert Pediatric Orthopedic doctors, just check our schedule and come to one of our Fracture Clinics.
 No appointment is necessary and it’s important that a doctor see your child as quickly as possible.
 For questions please call us at 214-556-0590.